-This is a review of the KUHL Renegade Pant.
+This is a review update* of the KUHL Renegade Pants.
 If unfamiliar with KÜHL, they’re renowned as a manufacturer of some of the best pants for hiking, travel, and work.
 They also offer a whole range of performance and casual style clothing suitable for a variety of activities from spending a great time outdoors to working in the workshop.

 The Renegade is among the most popular pants for all kinds of outdoor pursuits as well as everyday use or work.
 But why?
 We tested these pants in different environments, conditions, and seasons to try to answer this question and all the other questions you may have about them.
 Moreover, in this review, you will find everything we’ve found about the design, features, characteristics, pros, cons, and best use of the Renegade pant.

 Table of Contents